How Social Media Marketing Works

 Can You Hear Them Now?

 The third in the list of seven benefits of social media marketing is that you can easily keep track of what your clients (and maybe your competitors) are saying about your business.
 Yelp is one of several websites that let customers post reviews of businesses that they have dealt with.
-As a business owner or manager, you can use Yelp and other sites like it to find out what is being said about you – and you have the option of responding to comments others have made about your brand.
-Some business people use Twitter as a sort of online customer support department because it’s so easy to use and updates from you and your clients are posted in real-time.
+As a business owner or manager, you can use Yelp and other sites like it to find out what people are saying about you – and you have the option of responding to comments others have made about your brand.
+Some business people use Twitter as a sort of online customer support department because it’s so easy to use.
+Updates from you and your clients get posted in real-time.
 And of course you can use that same platform to monitor what people are saying about your competitors

 Your Online Exposure Increases